AngusGMorrison/realworld-go/README.md

 #### `./cmd/server`
 The entrypoint for the HTTP server.
 Currently the only entrypoint.

+### `./data`
+The default host directory used to mount file dependencies into the Docker container during local development.
+Contains assets that shouldn't be committed, such as the RSA key used to generate JWTs, and the development database.

+The entire contents of `./data` are gitignored, so you won't see it in this repo.
+To generate all the dependencies you need for local development, run `make generate`.

 ### `./internal`
 Library code specific to the application.